b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 ### SCHOMER, K. ###

 * Schomer, Karine & McLeod, W. H. (eds.)
-(1987).
+(1987a).
 'The Sants: Studies in a Devotional Tradition of India'.
+First edition.
+Berkeley, California, U.S.A.: Berkeley Religious Studies Series and Motilal Banarsidass.
+ISBN 0961220805.

+**Purport:**<br>
+...

+* Schomer, Karine (1987b).
+'The Doha as a Vehicle of Sant Teachings' (pp. 61-90) in Schomer, Karine & McLeod, W. H. (eds.)
+(1987a). *The Sants: Studies in a Devotional Tradition of India*.
 First edition.
 Berkeley, California, U.S.A.: Berkeley Religious Studies Series and Motilal Banarsidass.
 ISBN 0961220805.

 **Purport:**<br>
 ...